marianpekar/Cardamom.js/docs/index.md

 Cardamom.Merge(deck,[table,player_one,player_two]);
 ```

 And that's it!
-For just an eleven lines of code quite a nice card game, right?
-In case you want to see more complex example, [here is a fully playable and well-commented Vingt-et-un (Twenty-One) card game that follows MVC pattern](https://github.com/marianpekar/Cardamom.js/tree/master/examples/Vingt-et-un).
+Quite a nice little card game for just an eleven lines of code, right?
+But there's more.
+In case you want to see more complex example, [check out this fully playable and well-commented Vingt-et-un (Twenty-One) card game that follows MVC pattern](https://github.com/marianpekar/Cardamom.js/tree/master/examples/Vingt-et-un).

-## Instalation
+## Setting up

-Instalation is pretty standard, [download Cardamom.js](https://raw.githubusercontent.com/marianpekar/Cardamom.js/master/Cardamom.js) and simply inject it into your HTML page.
+Process of setting up library is pretty standard, [download Cardamom.js](https://raw.githubusercontent.com/marianpekar/Cardamom.js/master/Cardamom.js) and simply inject it into your HTML page.

 ```html
 <!DOCTYPE html>